 Take A Closer Look

-This original pen and ink drawing of the running hare come complete in a black tulip wood frame, ready to hang.
+website builder This original pen and ink drawing of the running hare come complete in a black tulip wood frame, ready to hang.
 Many highs and lows were experienced whilst drawing this running hare.
 As with all of my drawings I have included fauna and flora from the hares environment, friends and foe (the mink).

 I particularly love the honeysuckle that outlines its ear and the brown trout in the shallows.

 Mink, brown trout, hedgehog, brown hares resting, squirrel, blue tit, goldfinch, wood mouse, stag, badger, kestrel, hazel dormouse.
 Plants: porcelain fungus, honeysuckle, honesty, dandelions, gorse, acorns, blackthorn, flora and abstract.

 Supplied as pictured here in a black stained tulipwood double mounted frame.

 Giclee prints are by far the most popular print method to reproduce artist originals.
 The pigmented inks used for these archival prints are rated to 75 + years and are widely used by galleries, museums, and art collectors.